intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/models/inception/README.md

 # Inception Model on Imagenet
-This example demonstrates how to use BigDL to train and evaluate [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.
+This example demonstrates how to use BigDL with Drizzle to train [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.
-## Get the JAR
-You can build one by refer to the
-[Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code.
-We will release a pre-build package soon.

 ## Prepare the data
 You can download imagenet-2012 data from <http://image-net.org/download-images>.